 If failure occurs when using compressed gas as the test fluid, both the pressure stress on the system and the energy used to compress the gas are released.
 Such failure can be explosive and dangerous.
 Compared to hydrostatic testing, pneumatic testing can be more dangerous because failure during pneumatic testing releases more energy.
-For safety reasons, pneumatic testing is not within the scope of this technical note.
+For safety reasons, pneumatic testing is not within the scope of this section.
 Refer to ASTM F2786.

-Part 2 - Hydrostatic Leak Testing Procedure
+Hydrostatic Leak Testing Procedure